-In the 2005 federal budget, the Government of Canada has allocated $ 3 billion for research, regional development and sectoral support.
-Of this amount, the Canadian Space Agency will receive 111 million dollars to enable the development and construction of a constellation of three Earth observation satellites.
+In the 2005 federal budget, the Government of Canada allocated $ 111 billion for research, regional development and sector support.
+Of this amount, the Canadian Space Agency will receive XNUMX million dollars to allow the development and construction of a constellation of three Earth observation satellites.

-The constellation of the three radar satellites will provide Canada and other countries with more complete space data than is currently available, and more rapidly.
-Among other things, it will be possible to more effectively monitor the ice conditions for navigation on the St. Lawrence, the Great Lakes and the Canadian coast.
-Satellites will also improve disaster management: oil spill detection, flood monitoring, forest fire fighting support, and data collection on disaster areas around the world.
-Coastal satellite surveillance will also be an important tool for the sovereignty and security of Canada.
+The constellation of three radar satellites will provide Canada and other countries with more comprehensive space data than is currently available, and faster.
+Among other things, it will be possible to monitor ice conditions more effectively for navigation on the St. Lawrence, the Great Lakes and the Canadian coasts.
+Satellites will also improve disaster management: detecting oil spills, monitoring floods, supporting forest fires and collecting data on disaster areas around the world.
+Coastal satellite surveillance will also be an important tool for Canada's sovereignty and security.

-This constellation will fly regularly across Canada, day and night, regardless of weather conditions, to ensure that private and public sector users can benefit from radar data over the next two decades.
+This constellation will fly over Canada on a regular basis, day and night, regardless of weather conditions, to ensure that users in the private and public sectors can benefit from radar data for the next two decades.

 - Stephanie Leblanc, Office of the Honorable David L. Emerson - Minister of